ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 **BASE SIZE AND TACKLE ZONES**

 Unlike other players, a Giant occupies not one but four squares on the pitch.
 A Giant will always occupy four squares; when they are standing up, when they are Prone and when they are Stunned.

 Additionally, the direction in which a Giant faces is important as, due to their immense size, a Giant's Tackle Zone does not extend to every square adjacent to the four squares they occupy.
 Like other players, the Tackle Zone of a Giant covers eight squares; those to the Giant's front and sides.
 A Giant's Tackle Zone does not extend to the four squares directly behind the Giant, as shown in the diagram below.
-The controlling player must make it clear to their opponent which direction the Giant is facing and where its rear lies.
+The controlling player must make it clear to their opponent which direction the Giant is facing and where its rear lies. *Whenever a Giant finishes a Move action or follows up after a Block action, they may change their facing if they wish; though if done as part of following up after a Block action, they must still be Marking the player they made the Block action against if possible.*

 ![](../media/death_zone/giants_base_size.jpg)